keaglin/gotgame/planning/notes.md

   - Comments: update, create, delete
   - Games: update, create, delete (+ admin priv)

 "Add" button for creating when on the "List" page; only admins can add new games
+Also: delete

 Comments: where are they displayed? and how?
 Maybe they drop down somehow?